 My Mom got me involved in theatre at a young age to combat shyness...LOL, I was hooked after performing onstage, it was Home...I also didn't mind the multitudes of actresses....what a life!
 It's where I met my wife.

-How does it feels to play the girls?
-It has it's own persona, I try my best to be my version of a woman, I consider it an acting exercise..stretch the limits....and of course I have a new found respect for the amount of time that goes into making an appearance...all that make up and uncomfortable heels...yikes!
+How does it feel to play the girls?
+It has its own persona, I try my best to be my version of a woman, I consider it an acting exercise..stretch the limits....and of course, I have a new found respect for the amount of time that goes into making an appearance...all that make up and uncomfortable heels...yikes!

 You are my Sugar!

 The fabulous Colleen Hawks, as Sugar Kane in SUGAR, "The Some Like It Hot" Musical!